-The mean SAA score of the patients was 38.53 ± 16.95 .
-Accordingly, it can be argued that the SAA of the patients in our study group is below the moderate level.
-In Inanir and Akkuş study, the mean SAA score after bariatric surgery was 37.62 ± 16.48 among women and 33.8 ± 15.87 among men (İnanır and Akkuş, 2022).
-In agreement with our findings, similar levels of SAA scores have also been reported among women with breast cancer (34.30 ± 9.35) (Ozkaraman et al., 2015), people with facial palsy (36.2 ± 16.3) (Siemann et al., 2023), patients suffering from burn (39.38 ± 17.71) (Ayhan et al., 2022), overweight young girls (43.36 ± 17.07) (Unver et al., 2022), and patients undergoing hemodialysis treatment (45.90 ± 10.96) (Atik et al., 2015).
-Surprisingly, in this study the total SAA score of men was higher than those of women (p<0.05).
+The mean SAA score of the patients was 38.53±16.95.
+Accordingly, the SAA of the patients in our study group is below the moderate level.
+In Inanir and Akkuş study, the mean SAA score after bariatric surgery was 37.62±16.48 among women and 33.8±15.87 among men (İnanır & Akkuş, 2022).
+In line with our findings, similar levels of SAA scores have also been reported among women with breast cancer (34.30±9.35) (Ozkaraman et al., 2015), people with facial palsy (36.2±16.3) (Siemann et al., 2023), patients suffering from burns (39.38±17.71) (Ayhan et al., 2022), overweight young girls (43.36±17.07) (Unver et al., 2022) the Oxford happiness questionnaire-short form (OHQ-SF), and patients undergoing hemodialysis treatment (45.9±10.96) (Atik et al., 2015).

+In this study, the total SAA score of men was higher than those of women (P<0.05).
 This result is contrary to previous studies which have suggested that male sex is associated with lower SAA scores (Atik et al., 2015; Siemann et al., 2023).
-However, Ayhan et al. (Ayhan et al., 2022) demonstrated no significant differences between SAA scores and gender.
-It seems that the difference observed in the present study may be due to the composition of the sample that included bariatric surgery patients.
-The results of this study demonstrated that preoperative and postoperative BMI were positively correlated with the total score of SAA (p<0.05).
-Inanir and Akkuş (2022) also reported a significant weak positive correlation between the preoperative and postoperative BMI of bariatric surgery patients and their SAA score.
+However, Ayhan et al. (2022) demonstrated no significant differences between SAA scores and gender.
+The difference observed in the present study may be due to the composition of the sample which included bariatric surgery patients.
+The results of this study demonstrated that preoperative and postoperative BMI were positively correlated with the total score of SAA (P<0.05).
+Inanır and Akkuş (2022) also reported a significant weak positive correlation between the preoperative and postoperative BMI of bariatric surgery patients and their SAA score.
 In the present study, the PSS and SAA scores of the patients were inversely correlated.
-In other words, the SAA scores were found to increase with a decreasing in PSS scores; However, this correlation was not statistically significant (p: -0.102 p: 0.27).
-Ozkaraman and colleagues (Ozkaraman et al., 2015) reported a negative association between PSS and SAA among women with breast cancer; However, this correlation was not statistically significant which is consistent with the present study results.
-According to the results of another study, the relationship between PSS and the evaluation of physical appearance was not significant (Gila et al., 2005).
-Similarly, a previous research indicates that social support does not affect SAA of the patients suffering from burn (Ayhan et al., 2022).
-These results pointed out that PSS is not effective in helping patients having severe appearance change to cope with SAA.
+In other words, the SAA scores were found to increase with a decrease in PSS scores; however, this correlation was not statistically significant (ρ=-0.102, P=0.27).
+Ozkaraman et al. (2015) reported a negative association between PSS and SAA among women with breast cancer; however, this correlation was not statistically significant which is consistent with the present study results.
+According to the results of another study, the relationship between PSS and the evaluation of physical appearance was not significant (Gila et al., 2005) a self-report questionnaire designed specifically to evaluate these variables.
+The SEED was used to compare social and body self-esteem in 170 eating disorder adolescent patients, 115 with anorexia nervosa (mean age 15.6.
+Similarly, previous research indicates that social support does not affect the SAA of patients suffering from burns (Ayhan et al., 2022).
+These results pointed out that PSS is not effective in helping patients having severe appearance changes to cope with SAA.

-Some diseases or treatment modalities lead to the transformation of patients' perception of their own body and negatively affect body image which in turn result in psychological issues including depression, SAA, and low self-esteem (İnanır and Akkus, 2022).
-It has been shown that prostate cancer patients with good body image tend to maintain lower social support than their counterparts (Scandurra et al., 2022).
-It has been reported that there is a direct relationship between PSS and body image in women with breast cancer (Yilmazer et al., 1994; Spatuzzi et al., 2016; Wu et al., 2021; Doori et al., 2022).
+Some diseases or treatment modalities lead to the transformation of patients' perception of their own body and negatively affect body image which in turn results in psychological issues including depression, SAA, and low self-esteem (İnanır & Akkuş, 2022).
+Prostate cancer patients with good body image tend to maintain lower social support than their counterparts (Scandurra et al., 2022).
+Meanwhile, there is a direct relationship between PSS and body image in women with breast cancer (Yilmazer et al., 1994; Spatuzzi et al., 2016; Wu et al., 2021; Doori et al., 2022).
 Similarly, burn patients who received more social support were reported to focus less on their appearance and were more satisfied with their body image (Hodder et al., 2014; Niroomand et al., 2016).
 A significant relationship was also reported between body satisfaction and PSS among patients suffering from multiple sclerosis (Ghodusi et al., 2013).
-There are some limitations to be noted in this study.
-This is a single center study, consequently, the results cannot be generalized to all patients undergoing bariatric surgery.
-Also, the study was conducted in a bariatric surgery center in the eastern region of Turkey, so the results may have been influenced by the culture of the area.
-Also, the time elapsed after surgery (6 to 157 months) was heterogeneous, which could have affected the results.